-To complete this course - Advance Metaphysics, you are required to carefully read the study units, interact with the recommended texts and examine other accessible materials especially those that are online.
-Each unit contains review or selfassessment exercises.
+To complete this course - Advanced Metaphysics, you are required to carefully readthe study units, interact with the recommended texts and examine other accessible materials especially those that are online.
+Each unit contains review or self- assessment exercises.
 Note that in the course of time it will be required of you to make presentation at both the individual and group levels and make submission of same as well as written essay/assignment which will be assessed and graded as part of your final assessment in this course.
-At the end of each module, the reader/student will find a set of review questions and list of further readings to assist the student to follow through by way of personal or self-study purposes.
+At the end of each module, the you will find a set of review questions and list of further readings to assist you to follow through by way of personal or self-study purposes.
 It is worth explaining that the purpose of the exercises is to help the reader/student engage in critical reading (reflective, a probing, questioning reading), rather than the kind of passive reading in which we often indulge.
 Though many questions are simply comprehension questions, which require readers/students to check their understanding of the ideas in the text, others require readers/students to produce their own examples, to draw out the implications, to evaluate arguments, and to assess the materials they have read.
-These questions should be helpful in guiding the thinking of students and should also provide useful materials for instructors.
-Find below a list of all you will need to know in respect of the components of the course.
+These questions should be helpful in guiding your thinking and should also provide useful materials for instructors.

-Course Materials

-The course has the following major components:

-- i.
-Course Guide

-- ii.
-Study Units

-- iii.
-Textbooks

-- iv.
-Assignment File

-Kindly note that you must obtain the materials.
-In the event that you encounter any problem in obtaining the text materials kindly contact your tutor.

-Study Units

-There are Nine (9) modules and twenty four (24) study units in the course.
-They are:
+STUDY UNITS

+This course has 22 study units that are structured into 5 modules.
+Each module consists of 3-5 study units as indicated below:

-Module 1: Metaphysics: Nature, Branches and Other Disciplines
+Module 1 Metaphysics: Nature, Branches and Other Disciplines

-Unit 1: Meaning, Conceptual and theoretical definition, branches and nature
+Unit 1 Meaning, Conceptual and theoretical definition, branches and nature

-Unit 2: General Issues and Problems in Metaphysics
+Unit 2 General Issues and Problems in Metaphysics

+Unit 3 The Futility of Eliminating Metaphysics

-Unit 3: The Relevance of Metaphysics
+Unit 4 The Relevance of Metaphysics

-Module 2: Systems of Metaphysics
+Module 2 Systems of Metaphysics

-Unit 1: Realism
+Unit 1 Realism

-Unit 2; Idealism
+Unit 2 Idealism

-Unit 3: Nominalism
+Unit 3 Nominalism

+Unit 4 The Problem of Universals

+Unit 5 The Concepts of Nature, Reality and Thought

+Module 3 Problems of Being
-Unit 4: Universalism Unit 5: Concepts of Nature/Reality/Thought Module 3: Problems of Being Unit 1: Being and Non-Being (Nature, Characteristics and History) Unit 2: The God Question in Metaphysics

-Unit 3: Human Nature (Mind, Body and self-Identity) Unit 4: The Mind-Body Problem (Some Theories/Debates)

-Unit 5: Notion of Substance (Monism vs Pluralism)
+Unit 1 Historical Exploration of the Question of Being Unit 2 The God Question in Metaphysics Unit 3 A Short Discourse on Human Nature Unit 4 The Mind-Body Problem (Some Theories/Debates) Unit 5 Notion of Substance (Monism vs Pluralism)

-Module 4: Freedom and Determinism
+Module 4 Freewill and Determinism